msazurestackworkloads/AzureStack-QuickStart-Templates/101-vm-linux-build-hyperkube/README.md

 ```
 +	Login into Azurestack portal
 +	Click "New" -> "Custom" -> "Template deployment -> "Edit Template" -> "Load File" -> Select azure.deploy.json from the local drive -> "Save"
-+ Click "Edit Parameters" and 	Fill the parameters.
-Please note down the admin name and password for later use
++ Click "Edit Parameters" and fill following paramters
+  + adminname - azureuser(default)
+  + adminpassword - ensure 16 character passwd
+  + repoLink - Link to the kubernetes repository root (eg: https://github.com/msazurestackworkloads/kubernetes)
+  + repoBranch - kubernetes repository active branch name( eg: master)
+  + dockerhubusername - the dockerhub account user name to which the hyperkube images should be uploaded to (eg: msazurestackdocker)
+  + dockerhubpassword - the dockerhub account password
+  + dockerhubreponame - the dockerhub repository name to which the image should be pushed to.
+For pushing images to msazurestackdocker account, please create your personal repo under that account and use it.
+Do not use kubernetes repo.
+  + hyperkubeversion  - give a unique image version number
 +	Select "Create new" to create new Resource Group and give a new resource group name
 +	Click "Create"
 + Wait until the template deployment is completed